jakehemmerle/evolutionary-mnist/README.md

 # evolutionary-mnist

-This repository demonstrates hyperparameter tuning via LLM for a two layer CNN on the MNIST dataset.
-It is also an example of something that can be done, but probably shouldn't.
+Hyperparmaeter tuning via LLM for a two layer CNN on the MNIST dataset.
+Also an example of something that can be done, but probably shouldn't.

 Uses:
 - [PyTorch](https://pytorch.org/) for training the model